-I. Camp Lejeune's Water Is Highly Contaminated with Dangerous Chemicals for Over Thirty Years

-10. Named for Major General John A. Lejeune, the 13th Commandant of the Marine Corps, Camp Lejeune is a United States Marine Corps base located just outside of Jacksonville, North Carolina.
-Established in 1941 and given its current name in 1942, Camp Lejeune has long served as a major training and service facility for the Marine Corps.

-11. From the early 1950s to the mid-1980s, nearly one million servicemembers, their families and others resided at the base at various points in time.

-12. The United States was responsible for the primary source of drinking water to servicemembers and other residents of Camp Lejeune through, among other means, a series of wells on the base.

-13. Camp Lejeune's family housing areas were served by three main water-distribution systems-Hadnot Point (beginning in 1942), Tarawa Terrace (beginning in 1952), and Holcomb Boulevard (beginning in June 1972).
-Those systems consisted of a collection of wells, a water treatment plant, and a distribution system.
-They each served a distinct area of the base, except that before 1972 the Holcomb Boulevard area was served by the Hadnot Point system.

-14. The following map, reproduced from a 2017 government report, depicts the three areas (Hadnot in green, Holcomb in pink, Tarawa in orange):
+- I. Camp Lejeune's Water Is Highly Contaminated with Dangerous Chemicals for Over Thirty Years - 10.
+Named for Major General John A. Lejeune, the 13th Commandant of the Marine Corps, Camp Lejeune is a United States Marine Corps base located just outside of Jacksonville, North Carolina.
+Established in 1941 and given its current name in 1942, Camp Lejeune has long served as a major training and service facility for the Marine Corps. - 11.
+From the early 1950s to the mid-1980s, nearly one million servicemembers, their families, and others resided at, worked on, and visited the base at various points in time. - 12.
+The United States was responsible for the primary source of drinking water to Camp Lejeune.
+Specifically, the United States distributed contaminated water to those on base through three main water-distribution systems-Hadnot Point (beginning in 1942), Tarawa Terrace (beginning in 1952), and Holcomb Boulevard (beginning in June 1972).
+Those systems consisted of a collection of wells, a water treatment plant, and a distribution system. - 13.
+The following map, reproduced from a 2017 government report, depicts the three systems (Hadnot in green, Holcomb in pink, Tarawa in orange):

-15. Beginning in the mid-1950s, toxic chemicals from various sources, including unlined landfills, leaking storage tanks, and a local dry-cleaning business, seeped into the soil and groundwater of Camp Lejeune and contaminated many of the wells used to supply the water-treatment plants.
+14. Beginning in the mid-1950s, toxic chemicals from various sources, including unlined landfills, leaking storage tanks, and a local dry-cleaning business, seeped into the soil and groundwater of Camp Lejeune and contaminated many of the wells used to supply the water-treatment plants.
 For many years, however, the United States failed to conduct testing of the water in violation of governing orders and basic duties of care.

-16. In 1979, the United States Environmental Protection Agency ("EPA") promulgated regulations governing drinking water under the Safe Drinking Water Act of 1974, 42 U.S.C. §§ 300f et seq.
-To comply with those regulations, the Camp Lejeune water utility began testing drinking water at the base.

-17. In the early 1980s, testing determined that the drinking water at both the Hadnot Point plant and the Tarawa Terrace water treatment plant was contaminated by volatile organic compounds ("VOCs") far in excess of safe levels.
-Because the two water systems operated independently of each other, they were necessarily contaminated from different sources, indicating major problems in and around Camp Lejeune.

-18. The water from the Hadnot Point plant was principally contaminated by trichloroethylene ("TCE"), a degreasing solvent for metal equipment.
-An assessment commissioned by the United States Navy in 1982 found that the level of TCE in the Hadnot Point plant was as high as 1,400 parts per billion-280 times the current EPA maximum containment level for TCE of five parts per billion.

-19. The water from the Hadnot Point water treatment plant was also contaminated by other VOCs, including perchloroethylene or tetrachloroethylene ("PCE"), a solvent primarily used in dry-cleaning operations, benzene, and vinyl chloride.

-20. The contamination of the Hadnot Point water primarily originated from leaking underground storage tanks, industrial area spills, and waste disposal sites.

-21. The Agency for Toxic Substances and Disease Registry ("ATSDR"), an agency of the U.S. Department of Health and Human Services, has estimated that at least one volatile organic compound found in the Hadnot Point drinking water exceeded its current EPA maximum contaminant level at all times from August 1953 to January 1985.
+- 15. In 1979, the United States Environmental Protection Agency ("EPA") promulgated regulations governing drinking water under the Safe Drinking Water Act of 1974, 42 U.S.C. §§ 300f et seq.
+To comply with those regulations, the Camp Lejeune water utility began testing drinking water at the base. - 16.
+In the early 1980s, testing determined that the drinking water at both the Hadnot Point plant and the Tarawa Terrace water treatment plant was contaminated by volatile organic compounds ("VOCs") far in excess of safe levels.
+Because the two water systems operated independently of each other, they were necessarily contaminated from different sources, indicating major problems in and around Camp Lejeune. - 17.
+The water from the Hadnot Point plant was contaminated by trichloroethylene ("TCE"), a degreasing solvent for metal equipment.
+An assessment commissioned by the United States Navy in 1982 found that the level of TCE in the Hadnot Point plant was as high as 1,400 parts per billion-280 times the current EPA maximum containment level for TCE of five parts per billion. - 18.
+The water from the Hadnot Point water treatment plant was also contaminated by other VOCs, including perchloroethylene or tetrachloroethylene ("PCE"), a solvent primarily used in dry-cleaning operations, benzene, and vinyl chloride. - 19.
+The contamination of the Hadnot Point water originated from multiple sources, including leaking underground storage tanks, industrial area spills, and waste disposal sites. - 20.
+The Agency for Toxic Substances and Disease Registry ("ATSDR"), an agency of the U.S. Department of Health and Human Services, has estimated that at least one volatile organic compound found in the Hadnot Point drinking water exceeded its current EPA maximum contaminant level at all times from August 1953 to January 1985.